cran-task-views/Bayesian/Bayesian.md

     copula, treating the univariate marginal distributions as nuisance parameters as described in Hoff(2007).
 It also provides a semiparametric imputation procedure for missing multivariate data.
--   `r pkg("SimpleTable")` provides a series of methods to conduct Bayesian inference and sensitivity analysis for causal effects from 2 x 2 and 2 x 2 x K tables.
 -   `r pkg("sna")`, an R package for social network analysis, contains functions to generate posterior samples from Butt's Bayesian network accuracy model using Gibbs sampling.